sporkd/compass-html5-boilerplate/README.md

 it now so that Rails will use your shiny new application.html.haml layout instead.

-The haml will compile to the equivalent of html5-boilerplate's index.html, but with all comments stripped out, and some additional rails requirements like csrf_meta_tag and flashes.
+The haml will compile to the equivalent of html5-boilerplate's index.html, but with all comments stripped out, and some additional rails stuff like csrf_meta_tags, flashes and the Rails jQuery driver.

 This has only been tested on Rails3, but should work fine on Rails2.